Abd0id/securecore-mvc-auth/README.md

 # SecureCore – MVC Multi-Role Authentication System

 This project is a custom-built authentication system developed in PHP using a homemade MVC architecture (without any framework).
-It supports multiple user roles with protected routes, secure session handling, and a scalable structure.
+It follows a layered architecture using **Entities, Repositories, and Services** to ensure clean separation of concerns, scalability, and maintainability.

 ---